College Football Playoff controversy, Villanova’s tough task in FCS quarterfinals, and more

 What has happened since Sunday’s College Football Playoff selection show could begin to shape the future of the sport this year and beyond.

-Miami and Notre Dame, both of whom were 10-2 and ranked 12th and 10th, respectively, ahead of conference championship weekend, were essentially vying for one spot in a 12-team playoff that was mostly set with the top eight teams seeing little movement.
+Miami and Notre Dame, both 10-2 and ranked 12th and 10th, respectively, ahead of conference championship weekend, were essentially vying for one spot in a 12-team playoff that was mostly set with the top eight teams seeing little movement.

-After No. 9 Alabama lost to third ranked Georgia by three touchdowns, No. 11 Brigham Young lost by 27 to No. 4 Texas Tech, and No. 17 Virginia dropping the ACC title to Duke, the debate then shifted to if the Crimson Tide deserved to be in the field.
+After No. 9 Alabama lost to third-ranked Georgia by three touchdowns and No. 11 Brigham Young lost by 27 to No. 4 Texas Tech and No. 17 Virginia dropped the ACC title game to Duke, the debate then shifted to whether the Crimson Tide deserved to be in the field.

 » READ MORE: Reports: Penn State not retaining Jim Knowles, who’ll join Tennessee as defensive coordinator

-In response to getting left out of the playoff field, the Irish decided to opt out of a potential bowl game matchup against BYU in the Pop Tarts Bowl, instead choosing to end its season after missing out on the playoff.
+In response to getting left out of the playoff field, the Irish decided to turn down a potential bowl game matchup against BYU in the Pop-Tarts Bowl in Orlando, ending the season.

 The outrage is all too familiar.
-An undefeated Florida State team in 2023, ranked No. 4 in a then four-team playoff format, was similarly dropped out of its final rankings, because of star quarterback Jordan Travis’ injury, in favor of No. 8 Alabama, who defeated Georgia in the SEC title game that year.
+An undefeated Florida State team in 2023, ranked No. 4 in a four-team playoff format at the time, was dropped because of an injury to star quarterback Jordan Travis in favor of No. 8 Alabama, which had defeated Georgia in the SEC title game that year.

-That decision to leave the ACC champion out of the playoff has continued a negative trend for the CFP committee: Distrust.
+That 2023 decision to leave the ACC champion out of the playoff has continued a negative trend for the selection committee: distrust.
 Distrust in the committee’s criteria.
-Distrust in what they value in playoff caliber teams vs. what they don’t.
-Distrust in how they measure resumes of each team.
+Distrust in what it values in playoff-caliber teams vs. what it does not.
+Distrust in how the panel measures the resumés of each team.
 Distrust in measuring programs by a different set of standards.

-Notre Dame’s decision to sit out of a bowl game could set a new precedent.
-With Name, Image, and Likeness reshaping college sports, more programs built specifically with playoff aspirations may do the same if their season doesn’t go to plan.
-The public perception of the playoff is fractured.
-Some even prefer the Bowl Championship Series era rather than a playoff that will eventually expand to 16 teams.
+Notre Dame’s decision to sit out a bowl game could set a precedent.
+With Name, Image, and Likeness reshaping college sports, more programs built specifically with playoff aspirations may do the same if their seasons don’t go as planned.

 » READ MORE: Report: Temple makes offensive lineman Giakoby Hills among highest-paid Group of Six players

-Keeping Notre Dame out of the playoff is fine, but don’t have the school ranked ahead of Miami for five weeks only to flip them on selection Sunday.
-What about keeping Alabama as No. 9 after losing by three touchdowns, but moving down BYU and Ohio State after their losses?
-The CFP committee has to figure out a better way to determine the best 25 teams every week.
-Because this current format is not working and has long term ramifications on the sport.
+Keeping Notre Dame out of the playoff is fine, but don’t have the school ranked ahead of Miami for five weeks only to flip it on Selection Sunday.
+What about keeping Alabama at No. 9 after losing by three touchdowns, but moving down BYU and Ohio State after their losses?

 Villanova’s tall task

-Tarleton State’s defense also ranks in the top 10 in scoring defense (18 points) and passing yards allowed (160.5 yards), but have one glaring weakness: defending the run.
+Tarleton State, about 80 miles southwest of Fort Worth, also ranks in the top 10 in scoring defense (18 points) and passing yards allowed (160.5 yards) but has one glaring weakness: defending the run.
 On the season, Tarleton ranks 69th in rushing defense, giving up 163.6 yards per game, which should offer the Wildcats an opportunity to control the game in that aspect.

 » READ MORE: How Mark Ferrante made Villanova into a regular playoff contender